kiwiFaL/kiwifal.github.io/_posts/2025-05-16-multi-core-compliance-ac-20-193.md

 The simplest approach to avoid the complexities of AC 20-193 compliance is to disable all but one core in a multi-core processor.
 This strategy effectively turns a multi-core processor into a single-core processor, eliminating the need to address interference channels, resource contention, and other multi-core specific challenges.

-However, this approach has limitations, you are effectively turning your computer into a single cylinder vehicle.
-With more and more data needing to processed to bring more functionaility, safety and autonomy to aviation, single core perofomace is at its maxmimum and indiviual cores are not getting faster, performance increases come from more cores and multi-core applications.
-There is even more need for multi-core as aerospace embrasses Machine Learning.
+However, this approach has limitations.
+You are effectively turning your computer into a single-cylinder vehicle.
+With more and more data needing to be processed to bring more functionality, safety, and autonomy to aviation, single-core performance is at its maximum.
+Individual cores are not getting faster; performance increases come from more cores and multi-core applications.
+There is even more need for multi-core as aerospace embraces Machine Learning.

 This market reality means avionics developers must either:
    - Use older, potentially obsolete single-core processors with limited performance and support